- Code ENGN3226

 • Information Theory and Source Coding: Source Entropy, Huffman Coding, Channel Capacity.

-Advanced topics in digital communications are briefly discussed if time allows.
-Matlab is used in the analysis and design.
+Matlab and/or Python-based programming environment is used in the analysis and design.

 Upon successful completion, students will have the knowledge and skills to: